-The attributes in this structure are persistent and are not changed as a result of \TPM\Init or any TPM2\Startup().
+The attributes in the Table 36 structure are persistent and are not changed as a result of \TPM\Init or any TPM2\Startup().
 Some of the attributes in this structure may change as the result of specific Protected Capabilities.
 This structure may be read using TPM2\GetCapability(capability = TPM\CAP\TPM\PROPERTIES, property = TPM\PT\PERMANENT).

-Table 34 - Definition of (UINT32) TPMA\PERMANENT Bits <OUT>
+Table 36 - Definition of (UINT32) TPMA\PERMANENT Bits <OUT>

 Bit Parameter Description 0 ownerAuthSet SET (1): TPM2_HierarchyChangeAuth() with ownerAuth has been executed since the last TPM2_Clear().
 CLEAR (0): ownerAuth has not been changed since TPM2_Clear().
-1 endorsementAuthS et SET (1): TPM2_HierarchyChangeAuth() with endorsementAuth has been executed since the last TPM2_Clear().
+1 endorsementAuthSet SET (1): TPM2_HierarchyChangeAuth() with endorsementAuth has been executed since the last TPM2_Clear().
 CLEAR (0): endorsementAuth has not been changed since TPM2_Clear().
 2 lockoutAuthSet SET (1): TPM2_HierarchyChangeAuth() with lockoutAuth has been executed since the last TPM2_Clear().
 CLEAR (0): lockoutAuth has not been changed since TPM2_Clear().
+CELAIT (V).
+TOCKOULAULITHAS HOT been changed since IT Miz_Clear().
 7:3 Reserved 8 disableClear SET (1): TPM2_Clear() is disabled.
 CLEAR (0): TPM2_Clear() is enabled.
-NOTE 9 inLockout SET (1): The TPM is in lockout, when failedTries is equal to maxTries .
+NOTE See "TPM2_ClearControl" in TPM 2.0 Part 3 for details on changing this attribute.
+9 inLockout SET (1): The TPM is in lockout, when failedTries is equal to maxTries .
 10 tpmGeneratedEPS SET (1): The EPS was created by the TPM.
 CLEAR (0): The EPS was created outside of the TPM using a manufacturer-specific process.
 31:11 Reserved phEnable is SET on any TPM2\Startup. shEnable, ehEnable, and phEnableNV are SET on TPM Reset or TPM\Restart and preserved by TPM Resume.